UK immigration enforcement: Impact and aftermath

-Immigration offences and types of enforcement action
+Offences and types of enforcement action

 Most people removed or deported from within the UK are not convicted criminals but immigration offenders; those who have for instance overstayed their visa or have been found to have entered the country illegally.
 These are not usually deported but made subject to administrative removal under powers found within Section 10 of the Immigration and Asylum Act 1999 and Schedule 2 of the Immigration Act 1971.
 Where a person is removed from the UK, they can still make an application to return to the UK, but under new immigration rules introduced in October 2008, a person who has been removed from the UK may not apply for a visa for a period of 1, 5 or 10 years, depending on whether they voluntarily left or were removed.

 Deportation

 Deportation is the lawful expulsion of an undesirable alien, usually following a criminal conviction but also in cases where there are grounds "conducive to the public good".
-Section 5 of the Immigration Act 1971—provides the power for the Secretary of State to make or revoke a deportation order (DO).
+Section 5 of the Immigration Act 1971—provides the power for the Home Secretary to make or revoke a deportation order (DO).
 This requires a person to leave the UK and prohibits them from re-entering the UK unless it is revoked.
 Any leave to enter or remain which a person gains is invalid whilst a DO is outstanding against them.
 There is no expiry date to a DO.
 A person who enters the UK in breach of a DO is an illegal entrant (see below) and may be removed as such.

 Deportation Orders were once always signed by the Home Secretary but are now more commonly signed by a senior official.
 They place a bar on return to the UK for lengths of time which vary according to the severity of the offence.
 Deportation Orders stay in force until revoked.

 Section 32 of the UK Borders Act 2007 places a duty on the Secretary of State to make a deportation order in respect of a person who is not a British citizen who has been convicted in the UK of an offence and sentenced to either: